kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

   return xhr;
 }
 {% endprism %}
 The feature detection code was rewritten to be a reusable function called `getXHR()`.
-The function did the cross-browser checking for `XMLHttpRequest` internally, meaning any `getXHR()` instance lets you use XHR without worrying about cross-browser issues.
+The function did the cross-browser checking for `XMLHttpRequest` internally, meaning any new instance of `getXHR()`  would use XHR without worrying about cross-browser issues.

 `getXHR()` checked for `XMLHttpRequest`, but also checked to see of the browser had one of two ActiveXObject builds.
 It also checked to see if either the `XMLHttpRequest` or `ActiveXObject` existed.